Papirapi/sentinaly-landing/README.md

-Read me file to work on
+Read me file to work on please